College of Sexual and Reproductive Healthcare

-The College of Sexual and Reproductive Healthcare (CoSRH) previously FSRH, is the leader in the field of sexual and reproductive healthcare, and it is the voice for professionals working in this area.
-As a multi-disciplinary professional membership organisation, it sets clinical guidance and standards, provides training and lifelong education, and champions safe and effective sexual and reproductive healthcare across the life course for all.
+The College of Sexual and Reproductive Healthcare (CoSRH) previously FSRH, is a British professional membership body dedicated to improving the practice of sexual and reproductive healthcare, and is the voice for professionals working in this area.
+As a multi-disciplinary organisation, it sets clinical guidance and standards, provides training and lifelong education, and champions safe and effective sexual and reproductive healthcare across the life course for all.
 It represents over 14,000 healthcare professionals.
 The organisation believes that access to SRH is a fundamental right.
 They work together with members and partners to shape better sexual and reproductive healthcare for all.

 Their vision is of high-quality sexual and reproductive health at every stage of our lives.

 In 2024, the president is Dr Janet Barter; she succeeded Dr Asha Kasliwal in the post.

 History and Mission

 The National Association of Family Planning Doctors was established in the early 1970s, when approximately 1000 family planning clinics were handed over to the National Health Service (NHS) to be managed by the Local Area Health Authority Public Health departments.
 This left no medical body to represent doctors working in this field that could facilitate sharing of good practice and the development of standards, guidelines and training.

 In 1972, the Royal College of Obstetricians and Gynaecologists (RCOG) established the Joint Committee on Contraception (JCC) in partnership with the Royal College of General Practitioners (RCGP), which took over the FPA's training role.
 In 1974, the National Association of Family Planning Doctors (NAFPD) was formed to represent doctors working in the field and disseminate good practice.

 The first president of NAFPD was Professor Sir Stanley Clayton who was also President of the RCOG, which cemented the connection between what is now the Faculty and the RCOG.
 NAFPD published the first issue of what is now the Journal of Family Planning and Reproductive Health Care C the following year in 1975.

 On 26 March 1993, the Faculty of Family Planning and Reproductive Healthcare was set up as part of the Royal College of Obstetricians and Gynaecologists and in 1997 the Clicinal Effectiveness Committee was established.
 The name of the Faculty changed to the Faculty of Sexual and Reproductive Healthcare (FRSH) in 2007.

 Lastly, the name changed to College of Sexual and Reproductive Healthcare in 2025.

 The College's works to advance medical knowledge and training in sexual and reproductive health care, as well as promoting high standards of professional practice in the area encourage improvements in quality and provide a voice for professionals involved in SRH.
 These underpin the main purpose of the organisation, to ensure that patients are safely and properly cared for.